-Figure 1: Estimated incidence and mortality rates of gastric cancer (ICD 10: C16) in Germany - agestandardized rates (old European standard) [1]
+Figure 1: Estimated incidence of gastric cancer (ICD 10: C16) in Germany - age-standardized rates (old European standard) [1]

-While age-standardized new case rates are a measure of disease probability and are largely independent of the population structure, the number of new cases reflects age structure and population size in addition to disease probability.
-Due to the shift in the age structure toward an older society and the reaching of the age cohorts of the baby boomers who are most likely to develop the disease, the courses of new cases and deaths differ from the courses of the rates.
+While the age-standardized new case rates represent a measure of the probability of disease and are largely independent of the population structure, the number of new cases of disease reflects not only the probability of disease but also the age structure and population size.
+Due to the shift in the age structure towards an older society and the fact that the baby boomers are reaching the age cohorts most likely to develop the disease, the trends in new cases and deaths differ from the trends in rates.
 This shift is particularly evident in men.
-The number of cases of the disease is falling, but only by an average of 0.2% per year, despite a significant long-term decline in disease rates.
+Although the number of cases is falling, this is only by an average of 0.2% per year, despite a significant long-term decline in disease rates.
 The situation is similar for the number of deaths.
-Here, the number of men affected falls by an average of 1.2% per year, i.e., also less than the decline in mortality rates (3.4%).
-For women, too, the decline in the number of new cases (2.1% per year) or deaths (2.7% per year) is smaller than that of the corresponding rates.
-However, the difference is not quite as large (Figure 2).
+Here, the number of male patients is falling by an average of 1.2% per year, which is also lower than the decline in mortality rates (3.4%).
+For women, the decline in the number of new cases (2.1% per year), and deaths (2.7% per year) is also lower than the corresponding rates.
+However, the difference is not quite as great (Figure 2).